 - Once the person dies some Buddhists believe that the body shouldn’t be touched or moved for several hours.
 This is because they believe it takes time for the soul to leave the body.

 - Many Buddhists choose to donate their organs.
 This is seen as their final good deed which can help them with their rebirth.

 Do Buddhists prefer cremation?

-But burial is also allowed.
-Some Buddhists choose to have a natural burial because this aligns with the cyclical nature of their beliefs – the body will return back to the earth.
-And unlike some other religions, Buddhist funeral customs don’t have to be carried out in a specific way.
-Instead, they concentrate on helping the soul reach its next step in the life cycle.
+However, Buddhist funeral customs don’t have to be carried out in a specific way and burial is also allowed.
+Some Buddhists choose to have a natural burial because this aligns with the cyclical nature of their beliefs – the body returning back to the earth.

 What happens at a Buddhist funeral?

-A Buddhist funeral doesn’t follow a strict procedure.
-But there are some things which might be unfamiliar if you’ve not attended one before.
+A Buddhist funeral doesn’t follow a strict procedure, but there are some things which might be unfamiliar if you’ve not been to one before.
 You can expect the funeral to be held at a temple or at a family home depending on the number of people attending.
 Monks will often lead the ceremony and the body is often put in an open casket.
 The casket will be closed during the service before it’s taken to the crematorium.